 Recap of the placebo effect

 Most people are aware of the placebo effect.
 This is one of the reasons why we need control groups in many studies.
 A well-designed study into the effectiveness of a new drug, for example, should recruit participants to be slotted into either the treatment group or the control group.
-If we are testing the effect of a new drug, those in the treatment group will get the drug and those in the control group will usually get a placebo – for example sugar pills.
-And in the best studies, this should be carried out in a way that is “double blind” – this means neither the participants nor the people administering the treatment knows who is getting real drugs versus placebo sugar pills.
+If we are testing the effect of a new drug, those in the treatment group will get the drug and those in the control group will usually get a placebo – for example, sugar pills.
+And in the best studies, this should be carried out in a way that is “double blind” – this means neither the participants nor the people administering the treatment know who is getting real drugs versus placebos.

 The placebo effect is a real phenomenon where people in the control group experience and report improvements in symptoms, even though no real drug was administered.
 The belief that may have been given the drug leads to real and measurable changes in symptoms.

 Good question!
 While the placebo effect leads to positive benefits – maybe a lifting of troubling symptoms – the nocebo effect is where receiving negative information about a treatment, usually in terms of side-effects, leads to negative effects.
 Like the placebo effect, the nocebo effect is not due to the treatment being administered; it’s due to the belief that you may experience side-effects.
 And this belief triggers real and measurable symptoms in the body.

 A study on cybersickness during virtual reality experiences confirmed that providing side-effect information to participants via “positive framing” (i.e., being told “70% of participants DO NOT experience nausea”) effectively abolished the nocebo effect, when compared to providing no information.
 When the information was “negatively framed” (i.e., participants were told “30% of participants DO experience nausea”), obvious nocebo effects were seen.
 So the way in which we convey side-effect information to people really matters.